rurunosep/maplewood/README.md

 For Windows, download `SDL2-devel-2.x.x-VC.zip` from the latest releases, copy all `.lib` files to `C:\Users\{username}\.rustup\toolchains\{toolchain}\lib\rustlib\{toolchain}\lib`, and copy all `.dll` files to the project root directory.

 For Ubuntu, run `sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev`.

+*Requires nightly Rust with version no later than nightly-2024-08-03.
+(PR #128370 in nightly-2024-08-04 breaks SDL lib linking for some reason).*